martindrlik/showdup/README.md

 # Showdup

-Showdup is command to show file duplication.
+Showdup is command to show identical files.

 ## Installation